seballos/bellotero/README.md

-# React App boilerplate
+# Bellotero.io

+Bellotero.io is the digital solution that gives you fast, accurate, automated accounts payable and smart, business-transforming insights.
-Sample boilerplate with react 17, webpack 5, babel, hmr, jest, eslint, prettier
+Built with react 17, webpack 5, babel, hmr, jest, eslint, prettier

 ### How to use